Trust Me! Play Video Games Anywhere, Tailored Games follow

-Where we game has changed a lot in recent years, not only with the success of the Wii as a system where games are played in a space, not just on a screen.
+Where we game has changed a lot in recent years, not only with the success of the Nintendo Switch as a system where games are played in a space, not just on a screen.
 Also, as mobile devices led to a huge wave of casual games and as increasingly powerful and affordable laptops and cloud servers let PC gamers take AAA games around the house or even out of it.

 So are game developers.
 In April, Microsoft unveiled a prototype technology called IllumiRoom, which involved a projector sitting on a coffee table projecting images around your TV to supplement the game on the screen, so the game seems to expand and take over your room, immersing your field of vision in the experience.

 As something not just played by adolescent boys in basements, more games are even taking to public spaces, such as the Google alternate reality game (ARG) Ingress, in which players join one of two teams fighting for control of power nodes visible on (Android) mobile devices in real spaces around the world.
 “Aim for Love” by Martin Hollis, the creator of Goldeneye 007 for the N64, will take place on two giant screens in a public square in Nottingham, UK, later this month as part of the GameCity 8 festival.

-“Aim for Love” is an extreme example of how more games are being designed with spaces in mind than ever before.
+Of how, more games are being designed with spaces in mind than ever before.
 Ten years ago, all you needed was a screen and a controller or keyboard and mouse – the physical space was irrelevant.
 Then Wii designers created a physically active gaming system that could function well even in the tiniest of Tokyo apartments, but Microsoft’s Kinect, developed in the more spacious American Pacific Northwest, required more distance between camera and player, which made it hard to use in small urban living spaces as well as markets where homes are typically smaller, such as Japan and the UK.
 Careful not to make the same mistake twice, Microsoft’s Xbox One Kinect will have a 60-percent-wider field of view for easier use in small homes.

 “Where do I expect this game to be played?,” good developers will tailor games to the advantages and drawbacks of different game spaces.
 Games meant to be playable on public transit won’t force you to yank your motion-sensing phone around like a Wii game, because people flailing around on the bus are unsettling.
-Some games may design soundtracks to be inessential so the games will be accessible to those wanting to play in public without headphones.
+Some games may design soundtracks to be inessential, so the games will be accessible to those wanting to play in public without headphones.

-As some story-based games become more cinematic experiences in terms of theatrical quality and narrative complexity, gamers will need game spaces that shut out visual and audio distractions so we can hear the quiet parts and see the nuances of acting performances, aspects of narrative games that have improved enormously in recent years (the ending of Telltale Games’s first season of The Walking Dead was more emotionally gripping than most movies I saw last year).
+As some story-based games become more cinematic experiences in terms of theatrical quality and narrative complexity, gamers will need game spaces that shut out visual and audio distractions, so we can hear the quiet parts and see the nuances of acting performances, aspects of narrative games that have improved enormously in recent years (the ending of Telltale Games’s first season of The Walking Dead was more emotionally gripping than most movies I saw last year).

-Games I’ll play on the go work in short sessions or are savable between quick turns; if I’m sitting down to a computer or console, I generally want at least a half hour or I won’t bother getting started.
+Games I’ll play on the go work in short sessions or are savable between quick turns; if I’m sitting down to a computer or console, I generally want at least a half hour, or I won’t bother getting started.
 If space-based habits like these become market trends, developers take notice and design new games accordingly, in a cycle in which games affect the spaces gamers choose, which in turn affect the next round of games developed.

-What different game spaces do you use, and how do your game spaces affect the games you choose to play?
+How do your game spaces affect the games you choose to play?
 Would you like to see more public gaming experiences or mobile games that take advantage of being played on the go?
-What do you want from the next generation of console games (Wii U, Xbox One Kinect, Ps4 Move) that use the living room as play space?
+What do you want from the next generation of console games (Nintendo Switch, Xbox One Kinect, PS4 Move) that use the living room as play space?
 Are there ways you’d like new games to take advantage of different game space capabilities?